Tales of the Alhambra: Legacy and influence

 The book was instrumental in reintroducing the Alhambra to Western audiences.
 A plaque now marks the rooms in which Irving stayed while writing some of his book.

 Alexander Pushkin's 1834 tale in verse The Tale of the Golden Cockerel is based on two chapters of Tales of the Alhambra.
 In turn, the Pushkin poem inspired Vladimir Belsky's libretto for the opera "The Golden Cockerel" by Nikolay Rimsky-Korsakov.

+The book was translated into Bengali by Taslimuddin Ahmad in the 19th century.

 Dudley Buck set portions of the text of the Don Munio chapter for his 1874 oratorio The Legend of Don Munio.

 Erwin von Busse published a collection of short stories called Liebesmärchen or "Lovers Fairy Tales" based on the Tales of the Alhambra in Germany in 1921.

 The book serves as the basis of the 1950 Spanish film Tales of the Alhambra.

 The Legend of the Moor's Legacy has been adapted into a Soviet cartoon in 1959.

 Villa Zorayda, a museum in St. Augustine, Florida based on a wing of the Alhambra, takes its name from a character in Irving's book (specifically from "Legend of the Three Beautiful Princesses").

 The city of Alhambra, California is named after the book.
 In 1874, the daughter of Benjamin Wilson was reading the book and encouraged him to use the name for his new Los Angeles suburban development.

+Legend of Prince Ahmed Al Kamel or The Pilgrim of Love has been adapted as the children’s picture book Prince of the Birds, written and illustrated by Amanda Hall in 2005.

 In 2017, Spanish animation producer Pedro Alonso Pablos made an animated miniseries featuring some of the Tales of the Alhambra: The Arab Astrologer, The three beautiful princesses and The rose of the Alhambra.